modulo-medito/enterprise-architect-c-code-generation-template/README.md

-# enterprise-architect-c-code-generation-template
+# Enterprise Architect C Code Generation Template
-C code generation template for the modeling tool Enterprise Architect
+C code generation template for the modeling tool Enterprise Architect.

+## How to use the template?